niyankhadka/php-pdf-generate/readme.txt

 == License ==

-Grace Mag Pro is distributed under the terms of the GNU GPL
+This is distributed under the terms of the GNU GPL

 == Credits ==